pjakiela/ECON523/exercises/E5-TWFE.md

 Adapt the code from the do file [ECON523-E5-event-study-example.do](ECON523-E5-event-study-example.do) to make an event study graph of your results.
 Save the graph as a pdf or png file (so that you can upload it later).
 What does the graph suggest about your TWFE model?

-### Question 5:  Trimming
+### Question 5:  restricting the sample

 #### Part (a)

-Rerun your event study regressions.
-Use the post-estimation `test` command to test whether you can reject the hypothesis that `minus_2` is equal to 0.
-(You should not be able to).
-Now test the joint hypothesis that `minus_2` and `minus_3` are both equal to 0.
-Continue adding additional pre-treatment terms to your join test until you can reject the hypothesis that they are all zero at the 90 percent level.
+Rerun your event study regression in a restricted sample.
+To decide how to do this, first tabulate the observed values of the the `rel_time` variable: at what points do you observe a marked drop off in the number of observations?
+In other words, at what values of positive and negative relative time do you start to see evidence that effects would be based on only a restricted set of countries?
+Keep a restricted subsample of your data such that your event-time effects are estimated off of a broadly comparable set of countries, and then restrict the years of data on never-treated countries that you include to match the years observed among the (eventually) treated countries.
+Restrict the sample in other ways as you see fit (you will have to explain your choices when you submit your work).

 #### Part (b)

-Use the results from Question 5a to exclude some pre-treatment observations (where common trends appears to be violated).
-In other words, drop observations based on their relative time, so that you can implement an event study design where none of your pre-FPE terms is statistically significant.

-#### Part (c)

-Make a new event study plot that presents the results in your trimmed (i.e. restricted) sample.
+Make a new event study plot that presents the results in your trimmed (i.e. restricted sample).
+Highlight the pre-treatment periods in a color that is distinct from the post-treatment periods.
+Make your figure look as professional as possible and savie it as a pdf or png file.

-#### Part (d)

-Make a table that reports the results of two TWFE regressions of primary school completion rates on the FPE dummy.
-In Column 1, include only the countries that eventually implemented free primary.
-In Column 2, include all the countries in the sample.
-Cluster your standard errors at the country level, report standard errors rather than t-statistics, and make your table look as professional as possible.
-Export your results to  word, and take a screen shot of your finished table (so that you can upload it later).

-### Question 6

-From a statistical perspective, do you think it is good or bad that we trimmed the data by including only eight years prior to the implementation of free primary?
-Justify your answer (in no more than 2 or 3 sentences).

  ---